WSU-CASAS/ArWISE/README.md

 Activity recognition from in-the-WIld SmartwatchEs

 This repository contains the code used to process the associated ArWISE dataset available at [https://doi.org/10.5061/dryad.jdfn2z3nm](https://doi.org/10.5061/dryad.jdfn2z3nm).
 The `generate-dataset.py` script can be used to generate training and testing sets from the Dryad datasets suitable for machine learning methods.
 The `generate-features.py` script was used to generate the datasets and is included here to understand the details of how the datasets were generated.

+Small sample data is available in the `data` directory.

-For visualizing data and results, the `visualize.py` script plots a pca and umap of a dataset stored in data.csv.
-The `confusion_wheel.py` script creates a png file visualizing a confusion wheel based on values provided in confusion_matrix.csv.
+For visualizing data and results, the `visualize.py` script plots a pca and umap of a dataset.
+The `confusion_wheel.py` script creates a png file visualizing a confusion wheel based on values provided in confusion matrix CSV file.
+See details below.

 To predict activity labels, a set of alternative models are provided.
 These include a 1D CNN that processes time series data, a DNN, a contrastive pretrainer, a masked autoencoder pretrainer, a random forest, and a ft-transformer-augmented random forest.
-These are created using scripts `cnn.py`, `dnn_train.py` and `dnn_test.py`, `cl_pre.py`, `cl_train.py`, and `cl_test.py`, `mae_pre.py`, `mae_train.py`, and `mae_test.py`, `rf.py`, and `ft.py`.
+These are created using scripts `cnn.py`; `dnn_train.py` and `dnn_test.py`; `cl_pre.py`, `cl_train.py` and `cl_test.py`; `mae_pre.py`, `mae_train.py` and `mae_test.py`; `rf.py`; and `ft.py`.
+See details below.

 Library used to build machine learning models for detecting general human activity classes from smart watch data.